contents

 How To Get More Leads

-Tackling the fundamentals is the essential first step in generating more leads through Google Ads.
-Run an account audit to make sure you’ve ticked all the boxes on best practices so you’ve squeezed all you can from your existing Google Ads campaigns.
+Getting the fundamentals right is the first step in getting more leads with Google Ads.
+Run an account audit to ensure that you’ve followed all of the best practices and gotten the most out of your existing Google Ad campaigns.

-Test different creatives, landing page designs, campaign structures and bidding strategies to confidently determine what improves lead generation.
+Test various creatives, landing page designs, campaign structures, and bidding techniques to identify which improves lead generation.

 Lead Generation Scenarios You May Encounter